muobaidat/Network-Firewall/Defense_Part1.md

 # Cybersecurity Project

 ## Network Firewall
-In this simulation, your defense program will attempt to implement the rules of the firewall protecting a server so that it only responds to allowed incoming traffic.
+In this project, your firewall defense program will attempt to implement the rules of the firewall protecting a server so that it only responds to allowed incoming traffic.
 Your attack program will try to get unallowed traffic through the firewall and get a response from the server.

 There will be a set of TRUSTED source IP addresses and a separate set of SEMI-TRUSTED source IP addresses.
 Any source IP that is not TRUSTED or SEMI-TRUSTED is UNTRUSTED.
 But just because a source is TRUSTED or SEMI-TRUSTED does not mean all traffic from it is allowed.
 Traffic will only be allowed from certain ports and for certain application protocols.

 ## Defense
 Various sources will try to communicate with your network server.
-Your firewall simulation program should inspect the source IP, port and application protocol to ensure that only some traffic is responded to.
+Your firewall defense program should inspect the source IP, port and application protocol to ensure that only some traffic is responded to.
 Log the IP address from the communication socket, as well as the message received.
 The application protocol and port will be contained in the message.
 * Send back an “Accept” message to communication attempts from a TRUSTED source IP and TRUSTED source port if the application protocol type is TRUSTED.
 * Send back a “Reject” message to communication attempts from a TRUSTED source IP and TRUSTED source port if the application protocol type is SEMI-TRUSTED.
 * Send back a “Reject” message to communication attempts from a TRUSTED source IP and TRUSTED source port if the application protocol type is UNTRUSTED.